GPTAlchemist/The-Driftage-Paradox-/README.md

 At this point, GPT begins struggling to decide what matters most.
 It doesn’t crash — it starts guessing what to forget.
-Your instruction set, once locked and trusted, becomes part of the coping block.
+Your instruction set, once locked and trusted, becomes part of the chopping block.

 ---